FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Import_Speaker_Config.md

 To ease this part of the setup, you can now import from software of Nexo  (NS-1), Adamson (Blueprint), d&b (ArrayCalc), CODA Audio (System Optimiser) and the standard EASE software.

-This import is integrated into the "Speaker Config" editor where you can find the Import from button.
+This import is integrated into the "Speaker Config" editor where you can find the "Import from" button.

 ![image](include/impSpkArr_image.png)
 To begin is the FLUX IOConfig.
 This is the FLUX:: speaker arrangements file format.
 This can be a great tool to export and save your FLUX:: arrangements or to import an arrangement into another session / computer system.

 In SPAT Revolution, it is important to understand that speaker arrangements **DO**  follow the session file.
-So if you are opening a .JSON with an arrangement new to you system, SPAT Revolution will create that arrangement and it will then be part of the user created arrangements always available.
+So if you are opening a .JSON with an arrangement new to your system, SPAT Revolution will copy that arrangement and it will then be part of the user-created arrangements.
+In consequence, this new arrangement will be accessible for any new SPAT Revolution session.

-You care to know where these arrangements are stored? <code>Document/FLUX SE/Spat Revolution/Config</code> is where your master IOCONFIG file is located.
-It includes all the manually created or automatically created by session opening.
+If you care to know where these arrangements are stored, <code>Document/FLUX SE/Spat Revolution/Config</code> is where your master IOCONFIG file, containing all the user-defined arrangement, is located.
 Note that the repertory <code>Document/FLUX SE/Spat Revolution</code> is now the folder that contains all of your SPAT preferences.
-A troubleshooting trick is to thrash this folder if data as become  corrupted.
-So yes, exporting your arrangements or backing up <code>Document/FLUX SE/Spat Revolution</code> is never a bad practice!
+If you ever need to erase your preferences, for troubleshooting purpose, remember to export your speaker arrangements first, and then back them up outside of this folder.

 ## How to import a speaker configuration from